 |1 Folding wading staff (optional)||Reels|

 |1 spare pair polarized sunglasses ( cheap is OK)||Flies/Fly box|

 $6000 per person – 2 per room, 2 anglers per guide

-Prices Include: round trip ground transportation from Chaiten to the lodge, lodging, three meals a day, guided fishing each day It includes soft drinks and wine for dinner.
+Prices Include: round trip ground transportation from Chaiten to the lodge, lodging, three meals a day, guided fishing each day, soft drinks and wine for dinner.
 It also includes all taxes.
 Prices quoted are per person and in US dollars.

-Prices do not include: Aifare from your home to Chaiten, alcoholic beverages (other than wine for dinner), fishing license or gratuities for your guide and resort staff
+Prices do not include: Aifare from your home to Chaiten, alcoholic beverages (other than wine for dinner and a happy huor complementary cocktail), fishing license or gratuities for your guide and resort staff

 Why Book Through Flyfishingheaven.com?

 Most people recognize the advantage of our unbiased advice, there are hundreds of destinations to choose from and our job is to know the ones that are right for your needs.
 We offer the real story you can't get from a lodge owner.
 Would the outfitter in questions tell you are booking in a less than stellar part of the year?
 Remember our unbiased advice is 100% free!

 Our website highlights many of our favorite destinations but we have access to hundreds more.
 If there are fish there, we can book it.
 In fact, we will give you 5% back if you book a trip through us that is not on our website!
 We enjoy learning about new spots!